 Side effects — Side effects that occur during or shortly after treatment include fatigue, nausea, loss of scalp hair, and loss of taste and smell.
 These problems usually resolve within weeks to months after treatment.
-Damage (called optic neuritis) to the nerve that controls vision can result in blindness, usually in one eye; blindness generally develops between 6 and 24 months after radiation therapy.
-This occurs very rarely, but is permanent.
+Damage to the nerve that controls vision (called optic neuritis) can result in blindness, usually in one eye; blindness generally develops between 6 and 24 months after radiation therapy.
+This occurs very rarely, but it is permanent.

 PREGNANCY AND ACROMEGALY

 Little is known about the interaction between acromegaly and pregnancy, although it appears that women are usually able to carry their pregnancy to full term.
 Reasonable guidelines for women with acromegaly include the following: